sbslee/fuc/doc/CLI.md

 ```
 usage: fuc bfsum [-h] [--bases BASES] [--decimals DECIMALS] bed_file

-This command computes summary statstics of the given BED file.
-This includes
+This command will compute summary statstics of the BED file.
+This includes the
-the total numbers of probes and covered base pairs for each chromosome.
+total numbers of probes and covered base pairs for each chromosome.
 By
 default, covered base paris are displayed in bp, but if you prefer you can,
 for example, use '--bases 1000' to display base pairs in kb.